-- The Barry Law general admissions application must be completed with "transfer applicant" marked accordingly.
+- The Law School general admissions application must be completed with "transfer applicant" marked accordingly.

 - The student is in "good standing" and "eligible to return" to that institution as documented by a Letter of Good Standing.

-- An official transcript from the current law school must be submitted.
+- An official transcript from the current Law School must be submitted.
 An unofficial (student version) transcript may be submitted initially for the admissions decision and for registration purposes.
 Credits are only transferred from an official transcript.